c-blake/cron/test/testRes.md

 period wake-ups.

 How low can we push the period & still have this check-the-time-sleep program concept work?
-On the 3 burn-cpus but otherwise idle system load, period=10us gives focused wake ups (q.99-q.01=1.2us).  *However*, they are shifted 60% (6us) off target wake-up.
+On the 3 burn-cpus but otherwise idle system load, period=10μs gives focused wake ups (q.99-q.01=1.2μs).  *However*, they are shifted 60% (6μs) off target wake-up.
 That lag seems similar for many periods.
-Thus, scheduling gets misleading around period=15-20us,[^5] but kernel lag calibration can maybe improve that to 3us given 1.2us.
-One can surely play with other policies (e.g. chrt -d) & CPUs.
-HW/kernel behavior varies under stress.
+Thus, scheduling gets misleading around period=15-20μs,[^5] but kernel lag calibration can maybe improve that to 3μs with a 1.2μs request.
+One can surely play with policies (e.g. chrt -d, real-time Linux) & CPUs.
+HW/kernel behavior varies even more under stress than just ordinarily.
 BTW, all this is intended only to inspire others to do their own experiments, not be the last word (on anything!).

-Of course, it's rare to need periodic cron-like work at even 1s boundaries, let alone 3us.
+Of course, it's rare to need periodic cron-like work at even 1s boundaries, let alone 3μs.
 If you do change `period`, be careful that time conditions all use period-rounded values or tests will never match.[^6]

 [^1]: This is all on a 4-core i7-6700k at 4.7GHz with no hyper-threading with an